sonalsonalsonal/official-blog/pelican/content/reasons-to-use-PICOVICO.md

 Tags: Picovio Web, Picovico app, video making, photo-slideshows, video creator, uses, Knowledge Base
 Slug: reasons-to-picovico-photo-slideshow-creator
 Authors: PICOVICO
 Summary: Among the few photo-sharing websites, where all of them have simple feature of uploading huge amount of photos.
-Sometimes it's very troublesome to check out an album with more than 100 numbers of photos as one has to continually click on the "Next" button and wait for photos to load.
+Sometimes it&#8217;s very troublesome to check out an album with more than 100 numbers of photos as one has to continually click on the &quot;Next&quot; button and wait for photos to load.
 That is why Picovico has...

 ![free photo slideshow maker](/theme/images/blog-articles/general/pv_general.png)

 One of the best ways to capture a moment is to click it through the lens of a camera.
 It preserves your beautiful memories but have you ever wondered how to revive those moments?
 How to actually feel like you are living the moment again with those photographs?
 Well, making video from photos via photo slideshow creator like Picovico can prove to be handy in such situation.

-Where all of the other similar tools have simple feature of uploading huge amount of photos, sometimes it's very troublesome to check out an album with more than 100 numbers of photos as one has to continually click on the "Next" button and wait for photos to load.
+Where all of the other similar tools have simple feature of uploading huge amount of photos, sometimes it&#8217;s very troublesome to check out an album with more than 100 numbers of photos as one has to continually click on the "Next" button and wait for photos to load.
 That is why Picovico has thrived-in to make a difference.
 With Picovico, you can use your photos to create slideshow video.

-There are several photo slideshow creator apps in the market and if you wonder "why to choose Picovico amongst others?" then, here are the five reasons to start using Picovico.
+There are several photo slideshow creator apps in the market and if you wonder &quot;Why to choose Picovico amongst others?&quot; then, here are the five reasons to start using Picovico.

 ### 1. Easy to use
 Anyone can make HD videos instantly and effortlessly by using Picovico.
 All you need to do is, select the theme, add photos and text, select music and its done!
 As simple as that.
 There are varieties of templates and photo import options (from Facebook, Flickr and Google Photos) along with the option of local music import.